rita-barbosa/LAPR5-2425/docs/sprint-1/team-decisions/views/general-views.md

 ![use-case-diagram.svg](scenario-view/use-case-diagram.svg)

-> Justify why having more levels of the scenario view isn't relevant to the project
+Since the high-level use cases already cover the essential functionality, adding more levels would only increase complexity without adding significant value, making the system harder to maintain.